 In-person boot camps/courses aren't cheap.
 But they are more affordable than a formal CS degree.
 (Plus, unlike online classes, you have the luxury of being able to interact with peers and an instructor.)

 It is not as easy to find backend-only online courses.
-Most teach full stack -- so both the front and backend.
+Most teach full stack, which is both the front and back-end.
 Nonetheless, here are some online course options to consider:

-In the end, backend developers play a critical role in web development teams.
-They are responsible for handling data storage and ensuring content gets delivered to the front end.
+Back-end developers play a critical role on web development teams and are responsible for handling data storage and ensuring content gets delivered to the front-end.